allfoxwy/UnitXP_SP3/README.md

+### How to use them in game

+- You could create a new macro in game.

+- Write function in macro, example: `/script local time = UnitXP("getTickCount", "anything would do");print(time);`

+- Pull the macro icon onto Action bar

+- Click that Action bar button

 ### Targeting function

-TAB key by default could select anything except your wish.

-This mod adds 2 targeting function, which you could use in macro or LUA:
+This mod adds a targeting functiones to help you have a better TAB.

+Currently when continuously trigger these functions, you may experience a small lag between switching target.
+I believe this is because game needs a server communication to obtain Target of Target information.
+I wish I could find a better way in future.

 - `/script UnitXP("target", "nearestEnemy");`
-- `/script UnitXP("target", "randomEnemy");`

 Return TRUE when found a target.

-Target nearest enemy is by its name, the one and the only one nearest enemy.
+Target nearest enemy.
+It is the one and the only one nearest enemy.
 No bullshit.
 And it follows rules:
 - Only target attackable enemy.
 - Only target livings.
 - Only target enemy in line of sight.
+- In PvP, it ignores Pets and Totems.
 - When player is in-combat, it only target in-combat enemy.
 - No range limit, as long as we could see the enemy in eyes.

-Target random enemy despite its name, is a well-defined targeting function I proposed for replacing TAB key:
+- `/script UnitXP("target", "nextEnemyConsideringDistance");`
+- `/script UnitXP("target", "previousEnemyConsideringDistance");`

+Return TRUE when found a target.

+These functions are designed for ***melee***:
 - Only target attackable enemy.
 - Only target livings.
 - Only target enemy in line of sight.
+- In PvP, it ignores Pets and Totems.
 - When player is in-combat, it only target in-combat enemy.
 - Max range is 41 yards.
 Enemy further than that is ignored.
 - Attack range is divided into 3 parts (0-5, 5-25, 25-41).
 If there is enemy in near range part, further range parts would be ignored.
 - In 0 to 5 yards.
-All ememy would be targeted randomly.
+It cycles all enemies.
 - In 5 to 25 yards.
-Only the nearest 3 enemies would be targeted, randomly.
+Only the nearest 3 enemies would be cycled.
 - In 25 to 41 yards.
-Only the nearest 5 enemies would be targeted, randomly.
+Only the nearest 5 enemies would be cycled.
+- When no target, it selects the nearest.

+- `/script UnitXP("target", "nextEnemyInCycle");`
+- `/script UnitXP("target", "previousEnemyInCycle");`

+Return TRUE when found a target.

+These functions are designed for ***ranged***:
+- Only target attackable enemy.
+- Only target livings.
+- Only target enemy in line of sight.
+- In PvP, it ignores Pets and Totems.
+- When player is in-combat, it only target in-combat enemy.
+- Max range is 41 yards.
+Enemy further than that is ignored.
+- When continuously triggered, it guarantees that every mob in range would be targeted for once.
+- When no target, it selects the nearest.

+- `/script UnitXP("target", "worldBoss");`

+Return TRUE when found a world boss.

+World boss needs special attention:
+- Only target attackable enemy.
+- Only target livings.
+- ***It ignores line of sight.*** For example NAXX 4HM fight has a stone platform in the center of battlefield, it would block line of sight.
-- When there is an alternative choice, it won't target the same enemy as last time.
+- When player is in-combat, it only target in-combat enemy.
+- No range limit, as long as we could see the enemy in eyes.
+- When continuously triggered, it guarantees that every world boss in range would be targeted for once.
+- When no target, it selects the nearest.